 The criteria for this fund is currently under review.

 Student Trust Fund

-This fund was setup in memory of a former JLC Governor, Bill Martin, who was a keen advocate of setting up a Trust Fund.
-Establish in 1995, the fund is there to ‘support and promote the advancement of education of present or former full-time students of John Leggott College by granting financial assistance to them.’
-Support from the fund is only offered to those who have already made use of all other forms of financial support available to full time students.
-Successful applicants may be offered grants from the fund or the support may be in the form of a loan which has to be repaid over a specified time period.
+Support from the fund is offered to those who have already made us of all other forms of financial support available to them.
+Successful applicants may be offered a grant from the fund or this may be in the form of a loan which has to be repair over a specified time period.